-Happy 101st birthday to celebrated children’s book author (and one of our most favorite) Beverly Cleary!
+Happy birthday to celebrated children’s book author (and one of our faves) Beverly Cleary!

 Born in Oregon in 1916, Beverly lived on a farm until 6 years old, when her family then relocated to Portland, which became the setting for several of her more than 40 books featuring her beloved characters Ramona, Beezus and Henry, among many others.